locktopus-project/locktopus-website/docs/overview.md

 ## What problem does it solve?

 Quite often in a backend application, multiple processes access the same data at the same time.
-This is called a race condition, and it is just a natural state of the things in the World.
-But in software, they may lead to deadlocks, lost updates, consistency violations, etc. **Locktopus** addresses this problem by serializing access to resources.
+This is called a race condition, and it is just a natural state of things in the World.
+But in software, they may lead to deadlocks, lost updates, consistency violations, etc.
+**Locktopus** addresses this problem by serializing access to resources.

 ## Features